-An initial interview with the Director of Field Education is a key component in the placement process.
-This time is designed for students to begin naming their goals and expectations for Field Education and mapping out a thoughtful schedule of Field Education experiences.
-The Director will begin to search for sites to explore whether they will meet the students needs.
-Students submit a Biographical Sketch Form, which helps the Director to provide guidance.
-This Biographical sketch is then made available to worshipping communities and agencies in which the student is interested.
+During the required 1-credit "Introduction to Mentored Reflection in Ministry" course, students will complete a Trajectory Planning Conversation with the Director of Field Education.
+This time is designed for students to being naming their goals and expectations for Field Education and mapping out a thoughtful schedule of Field Education experiences.
+Students must submit a Biographical Sketch Form prior to this conversation, which helps the Director to provide guidance.
+This Biographical Sketch (which can be edited after the conversation) will be made available to placements sites in which the students is interested in serving.